vantage-sh/docs.vantage.sh/docs/tagging.md

 **Nested Virtual Tag Considerations**

-- Do not create a virtual tag that references itself (i.e., a cyclical reference); this will result in an error.
+- Do not create a nested virtual tag that references itself (i.e., a cyclical reference); this will result in an error.
-- If you update the filters of a referenced virtual tag, costs are reprocessed based on the updated hierarchy.
+- If you update the filters of a virtual tag that is referenced by another virtual tag, costs are reprocessed based on the updated hierarchy.
-- If you delete or update a virtual tag that is referenced by another virtual tag, you will see a warning.
+- If you delete or rename a virtual tag that is referenced by another virtual tag, you will see a warning.
 If you proceed, Vantage reprocesses costs with the new configuration.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="Modal that's displayed indicating if you delete a nested virtual tag that it will affect other connected tags" width="60%" src="/img/tags-delete-tot.png" />